NinaZumel/testblog/_pages/about.md

 permalink: /about/
 ---

 *Short Thoughts* is my personal microblogging site.
-I use it to share what I've written across all my long-form blogs, and to share quick little musings.
+I use it to share what I've written across all my long-form blogs, and to post quick little musings.

 ### My Blogs